angelstreet/virtualpytest/backend_host/src/README.md

 ## 🔧 **Installation**

-**Note**: backend_core is a shared library component.
+**Note**: backend_host is a shared library component.
 Dependencies are managed by the services that import it.

 For local development:
 ```bash